Moduli interpretation of Eisenstein series: Introduction

-where the notation $\sum'$ means that one omits the term $3/\omega$ from the summand when $\omega = 0$.
-Note that the individual sums such as $\sum_\omega 1/(\omega + \alpha)$ do not converge; however, if $\alpha, \beta, \gamma \in \frac{1}{\myl}L$ for some integer $\myl$, then the sums can be regularized by Hecke's method to obtain Eisenstein series of weight~$1$ on the congruence subgroup $\Gammal$.
-After overcoming some analytic hurdles, we indeed show in Section~\ref{section2} below that $\thelambda$ is the value of a suitable Eisenstein series of weight~$1$.
-As for Eisenstein series in weights $2$ and~$3$, these can be related to values of the $\wp$ and $\wp'$ functions, in other words to the affine coordinates of the torsion points of $\E$ corresponding to $\alpha$, $\beta$, and $\gamma$.
-This means that the values of Eisenstein series of weights up to~$3$ can be computed from the Weierstrass model of the varying elliptic curve $\E$ and its $\myl$-torsion, in other words from the moduli problem that is parametrized by the modular curve $X(\myl)$.
-This is the ``moduli interpretation'' referred to in our title.
+where $\sum'$ means that one omits the term $3/\omega$ from the summand when $\omega = 0$.
+The individual sums such as $\sum_\omega 1/(\omega + \alpha)$ do not converge; however, if $\alpha, \beta, \gamma \in \frac{1}{\myl}L$ for some $\myl$, then the sums can be regularized by Hecke's method, and $\thelambda$ is a suitable weight~$1$ Eisenstein series on $\Gammal$; we prove this in Section~\ref{section2}.
+Now view the elliptic curve $\E = \C/L$ as a plane cubic (the Weierstrass model) via $\wp$ and $\wp'$.
+Then, essentially, the coordinates $\wp(\alpha), \wp'(\alpha)$ of torsion points in $\El$ are Eisenstein series in weights $2$ and~$3$, while the weight~$1$ Eisenstein series $\thelambda$ is the slope of the line joining the torsion points attached to $\alpha$ and $\beta$.
+Hence Eisenstein series of weights $\leq 3$ can be computed from the Weierstrass model of the varying elliptic curve $\E$ and its $\myl$-torsion, in other words from the moduli problem that is parametrized by the modular curve $X(\myl)$.
+This is the ``moduli interpretation'' referred to in our title; we give a uniform moduli interpretation of Eisenstein series in all weights.